 Great golden digger wasps are beneficial to our gardens for several reasons.
 Their main prey—those grasshoppers and crickets—can be a pest in the garden, eating ornamental plants.
 The wasps also pollinate flowers, aerate the soil, and help water soak into the ground through their tunnels.
 In addition, these solitary wasps are non-aggressive towards humans, pets, and livestock, preferring to save their venom for their prey.

-Great golden digger wasps can be 1/2 to more than one inch long!
+Great golden digger wasps can be 1/2 inch to more than one inch long!
 Golden hairs cover their head and thorax (hence the “golden” in their common name).
 Great golden digger wasps have a long, slender petiole (or “waist”).
 Their metasoma, or hind region, is black with the first couple of segments a brilliant orange-red that matches their legs.

 Keep watch in your garden and in sandy areas for these delicate creatures for the next few weeks, before the cold arrives and the next generation waits to emerge in the spring.